Fermat-ORG/fermat-framework/README.md

 ## Problem #5
 ### Almost nobody is marketing crypto currencies

-#### Descrption:
+#### Description:

 Most recently a few well-funded startups have started spending money on marketing crypto currencies to the general public.
 Besides that regular people are still at the mercy of the mood of the mainstream media which is strongly influenced by the bitcoin price performance.
 The question is how to make every single business of a certain size all around the world spend their own financial resources on marketing crypto currencies to consumers and merchants alike and how to make them independent from both mainstream media coverage and the few resources startups have.

 #### Solution:

-* Give every single business around the world the possibility of rebranding one of the hundreds of segmented wallets in a fast and inexpensive way (basically for free).
+* Give every single business around the world the possibility of re-branding one of the hundreds of segmented wallets in a fast and inexpensive way (basically for free).
 * Allow them to easily affiliate with shops to accept their wallets and handle all the details of the different kinds of deals the branded wallet publisher could do with a shop.
 Ensure automatic enforcement of the contract between the wallet publisher and the shop accepting their branded wallet.
 * Allow them to keep in touch with their user base by sending them any number of different tokens representing coupons, discounts, etc, or even an advertisement with some value attached.
 These tokens with crypto value attached can either be used as intended or traded by users at will or traded automatically by the platform's AI agent acting on behalf of the user.